 In this article, we’ll look at which modern languages belong to this family, how many people speak them and where their similarities lie.
 As ever, we’ll finish up by helping you decide which one you might want to learn.

 What Are The Sino-Tibetan Languages?

 The Sino-Tibetan family has 400 languages.
-Fortunately for us, we can break these into 4 slightly more bite-sized branches.
+Fortunately for us, we can break this language family into 4 slightly more bite-sized branches.
 First up is Sinitic: The Sinitic languages include Mandarin and other Chinese languages (such as Wu, Yue, Jin, Min and Hakka).
 Next, we have Burmese, a branch of several languages spoken throughout Burma and southwestern China.
 After that comes Tibetic: This includes approximately 40 languages, spoken mostly in Tibet, western China, Bhutan, Nepal, northern India and eastern Pakistan.
 Last (but not least!) we have Karen.
 This is a much smaller group of languages spoken in southern Burma and west Thailand.

 Sino-Tibetan languages are also known as Trans-Himalayan.
 This might offer a clearer picture of where the languages are spoken: all over China, Burma, Tibet and across the Himalayas to small parts of India, Nepal and Bhutan.

 How Many People Speak Sino-Tibetan Languages?